cran-task-views/ExtremeValue/ExtremeValue.md

 -   ### [Bayesian approach:]{#UniBayesian}

-    -   The package `r pkg("evdbayes")` provides the Bayesian analysis of univariate extreme value models using MCMC methods.
-It uses likelihood to estimate the parameters of the GPD/GEV distributions.
     -   The package `r pkg("extRemes")` also provides bayesian estimation.
     -   The package `r pkg("MCMC4Extremes")` proposes some functions to perform posterior estimation for some distribution, with an